 The other three weapons, for the most part, are legal to own.
-In order to buy one from a gun dealer, a person is required to undergo a background check; this is instant, painless, and designed to verify that the customer is not an escaped mental patient.
+In order to buy one from a gun dealer, a person may be required to undergo a background check.
+This is instant, painless, and designed to verify that the customer is not an escaped mental patient.
 It should be noted that the recent Orlando shooter passed his background check, as well as multiple psychological examinations.

 The Winchester pictured is different; it’s classified as an antique rather than a firearm, and can be sold without restriction by a dealer.
-Anything made since 1898, however, is restricted just like an AR-15.
+Almost anything made since 1898, however, is restricted just like an AR-15.

 It is legal for any individual to casually sell a firearm to another person without performing a background check.
 This is in part because the average person has no right (nor ability) to run background checks; from an individual, it’s an unwarranted invasion of privacy.
 It’s also designed as a convenience for collectors, hunters, and sport shooters.
 Any person who sells more than a couple of guns a year is required by law to apply for a license, register as a dealer, and track all sales.